MinecraftModDevelopment/minecraftmoddevelopment.github.io/docs/events/winter_jam_2018.md

 I am happy to announce MMD's newest Jam, Winter Jam!
 It tastes like snow!
 Bad jokes aside this is a mod making event that is set to take place on the first two weeks of December.
-Participants in this event are encouraged to create mods that have a winter/cold/xmas/presents theme, however you are not fully restricted to this, for example you can use autumnal colors and themes as well.
+Participants in this event are encouraged to create mods that fit a winter or festive theme.
+Festive can apply to any tradition, event, or religious ceremony that takes place during this time of year.

 Unlike similar events, Winter Jam is a non competitive event.
 The focus of this event is learning new things, challenging yourself, and encouraging the creation of new content.